dhamaniasad/flashcards-for-developers-1/README.md

 	- Decks
 		- Cards

-Please refer to the `data_sample` directory for schema reference.
+Please refer to the `data` directory for schema reference.

 ### Relationships